-Note: Not all probes and antennas listed in the Probe Name drop-down list may have shipped with the purchased MESA 2.0 package.
+Please note: The list of probes and antennas in the Probe Name drop-down may have items not included with the purchased MESA 2.0 package.

-Note: REI advises the use of a blocking capacitor when using 3rd party probes to avoid any negative effects from the small bias voltage that the MESA uses in its probe identification system.
+Caution: REI advises using a blocking capacitor when using 3rd party probes to avoid any negative effects from the small bias voltage that the MESA uses in its probe identification system.